-Noise sources and light emissions in this area during operation include the road traffic LMVs and the stops.
+Noise and light sources in this area during operation will emanate from the Griffith Avenue Stop.

-Farm animals are considered to be of low sensitivity to continuous noise sources and noise/dust/lighting does not typically lead to a reduction in animal performance or grass growth.
-Mitigation measures to be put in place with respect to noise, dust and traffic are set out in Section 14.4.2.
-When these measures are taken into account, the magnitude of these impacts is considered to be very low.
-The residual impact from disturbance is therefore considered to be not significant.
+Arable cropping enterprises are not sensitivity to continuous noise sources and traffic/dust/lighting does not lead to a reduction in crop growth.
+Mitigation measures to be put in place with respect to noise are set out in Section 14.4.2.
+When these measures are taken into account, the magnitude of these impacts is considered to be Very low.
+The residual impact is therefore considered to be not significant.

-There may be some increases in traffic along local road networks adjoining the stop but in general traffic volumes along the scheme will reduce and the residual impact on agriculture from changes in traffic volumes is assessed to be not significant.
+There may be some increases in traffic along local road networks adjoining the stop but in general traffic volumes along the proposed scheme will reduce and the residual impact on agriculture from changes in traffic volumes is assessed to be not significant.